 A GUIDE TO TRAVELLING TO SWITZERLAND, FRANCE AND BACK TO THE UK IN THE COVID ERA

 Heading to the French Alps?
+Maybe you’re considering booking your holiday for the 2021 2022 ski season?
 Confused by all the different quarantine rules?
 Which country’s rules do you need to follow?
 What if you’re flying into Geneva Airport in Switzerland, but then heading to France to ski in Val Thorens, Tignes, or Val d’Isere?
 We’ve tried to make sense of it all.

-SWITZERLAND: As we understand it, you can fly into / out of Geneva Airport and transit to / from a neighbouring country (i.e. France) with no problem, provided the region in France is not on the Swiss Federal Office of Public Health’s naughty list.
-All Ben’s Bus ski resorts are in regions that are not currently on this list, which is good.
+SWITZERLAND: As we understand it, some nationals can fly into / out of Geneva Airport and transit to / from a neighbouring country (i.e. France), provided the region in France is not on the Swiss Federal Office of Public Health’s naughty list.
+All Ben’s Bus ski resorts are in regions that are not currently on this list.
 However, you are strongly advised to have onward transport to your final destination booked in advance and you should know the rules of the country of your final destination.
 The UK FCO page for Switzerland is a useful resource for British citizens.

 – – – – – – – – – – – – – – – – – –